 Ans: It might be helpful; please find the answers below in the logical steps.

 1) We log information at every level whenever we develop automation scripts.
-Basically, we log each and every step of what our script is doing, and we use any logging library to generate logs (in the case of java tech stack projects, mostly Log4J2 is used); again, in logging, we have different levels of logs like Info, Pass, Fail, fatal and debug, etc.
+We log each step of what our script is doing, and we use any logging library to generate logs (in the case of Java tech stack projects, mostly Log4J2 is used); again, in logging, we have different levels of logs like Info, Pass, Fail, fatal and debug, etc.

 So when designing the logging feature of your Test Automation framework as a team will need to take a call like what level of logs we would be using for application error or automation script error, for example, in our logging feature, when our scripts are failed with a fatal level that means its a script problem if it fails with a Fail level that means its an application Issue.

-2) Whenever a script is failed with an error(fatal or fail) irrespective of level, we need to have a stack trace generated in our logs, and looking at the stack trace, we can exactly point out which line of code the script failed and can navigate to that line in source code and put a debug point over that line and run your script in debug mode and inspect your variables.
+2) Whenever a script fails with an error(fatal or fail), irrespective of level, we need to have a stack trace generated in our logs.
+Looking at the stack trace, we can pinpoint exactly which line of code the script failed and navigate to that line in the source code, put a debug point over that line, run your script in debug mode, and inspect your variables.

-So precisely answering your question by looking at the log levels, we can say it’s an application issue or script issue.
-Again if any test automation developer uses a wrong log level in his script source code, then it would be a mess.
-As part of peer code reviews and lead code reviews, we strictly make sure that we are adhering to the framework standards.
-Besides this, we have a rich reporting feature that says at what step the script failed and what is the log level.
+So, precisely answering your question by looking at the log levels, we can say it’s an application or script issue.
+Again, if any test automation developer uses a wrong log level in his script source code, it would be a mess.

-There are three buttons available in UI.
-For all three buttons, ID is there, but in the ID the initial values are kept on changes, but at last, button1, button2, and button3 are there.
+There are three buttons available in the UI.
+For all three buttons, ID is there, but in the ID, the initial values are kept on changes, but at last, button1, button2, and button3 are there.
 We want to select the 2nd button.
 How will you write XPath?

-Ans: Yes, you can use that, or it even contains works.
+Ans: You can use that, or it even contains works.
 As you are saying, you have numbers in there (button 1,2,3), so u can use XPath, which contains button2 or u can even use an index with Id[2]

 You are given 200 APIs and 2 weeks.
 How would you automate those 200 APIs in 2 weeks?
 They said there could be multiple correct answers.
 Any idea what the solution could be?

-- All APIS we should place in excel with endpoint, base URL, headers test data, and it means where you’re required JSON file located.
+• We should place all APIS in Excel with endpoint, base URL, headers, test data, and where you’re required JSON file located.

-Note: make sure the excel read utility and API Json utility are already in place in your framework.
-Then only it’s possible or else it take time.
+Note: Ensure the Excel read utility and API JSON utility are already in your framework.
+Then only it’s possible, or else it takes time.

 Let’s say you have multiple windows open in the browser & you want to perform some action on the Xth window.